-Table 2 shows that the proportion of high school students in the district taking online courses in a given high school ranged considerably by school, as well as within high schools over time, from zero to a high of over 93 percent.
-Interviews with district staff and teachers pointed to numerous factors that might influence the proportion of students participating in online course-taking, including administrative decisions about the types of educational programs offered at schools and the staffing and management of online instruction, the student bodies served, and policy changes in the district over these years that addressed who should be directed to take courses online.
+Table 2 shows that the proportion of high school students in the district taking online courses in a given high school ranged considerably by school, as well as within high schools over time, from 0 to a high of more than 93%.
+Interviews with district staff and teachers pointed to numerous factors that might influence the proportion of students participating in online coursetaking, including administrative decisions about the types of educational programs offered at schools and the staffing and management of online instruction, the student bodies served, and policy changes in the district over these years that addressed who should be directed to take courses online.
 Sometimes substantial swings in the proportion of students taking courses online were related to administrative (e.g., principal) changes or space or staffing constraints.
-In addition, several of the high schools with the highest rates of online course-taking serve classroom from incarceration or expulsion (the latter with 85 to 93 percent of the student body taking courses online over the four study years).
-Indeed, descriptive statistics confirm that the highest proportion of online course-takers were in alternative schools (on average over 31 percent of their student body), with citywide specialty schools the next highest proportion (over 11 percent on average).
-In addition, nearly all students using the online instructional program were in the same three (of eight) school zones that follow the district's early calendar year start time, and a number of the high school zip codes with relatively higher proportions of online course-takers are in inner-city, high poverty areas.
+In addition, several of the high schools with the highest rates of online course-taking serve particular student populations, such as pregnant and parenting students and those returning to the classroom from incarceration or expulsion (the latter with 85% to 93% of the student body taking courses online over the four study years).
+Indeed, descriptive statistics confirm that the highest proportion of online coursetakers were in alternative schools (on average more than 31% of their student body), with citywide specialty schools the next highest proportion (more than 11% on average).
+In addition, nearly all students using the online instructional program were in the same three (of eight) school zones that follow the district's early calendar year start time, and a number of the high school zip codes with relatively higher proportions of online course-takers are in inner-city, high-poverty areas.